albertyablonskyi/cicflowmeter-py/README.md

 This project is a fork of the Python CICFlowMeter, customized to suit the needs of the NobilisIDS project.
 It includes changes to the output format of the .csv file and a workaround for dropping packets other than IP TCP/UDP.

-The NobilisIDS project can be found [here](https://github.com/albertyablonskyi/NobilisIDS.git), which is the repository customized for your specific use case.
+The NobilisIDS project can be found [here](https://github.com/albertyablonskyi/NobilisIDS.git).

 ## Installation